SandraKla/Zlog_AdRI/docs/guide.md

 ### Table with zlog values

 With the help of the table, find high zlog values and the appropriate laboratory parameters.
 These can be visualized in step 3.
 The table shows the zlog values.
-Zlog values under -1.96 in blue and above 1.96 in orange.
+Zlog values under -1.96 in blue and above 1.96 in orange/red.
 The zlog value should be optimally between 1.96 and -1.96 in white.

 <img src="table.png" align="center"/>